Quick Guide to the Disciplinary Process

-Tennessee Uniform Administrative Procedures Act
+Uniform Procedures Act

 A student may select this hearing option when the staff member has recommended suspension or expulsion.
 This is the ONLY process for which a student can be represented by another person (friend, parent, lawyer, etc.).
 Click here for more information.